antpass79/cardiology-bullseye-using-drawable-surface/README.md

 the drawable-surface is a component that provides a way to create objects on a canvas.
 In order to show how it works, the bull-eye app has been developed.

 Bullseye is a component used in echocardiology.
-It shows sections of the heart, splitted in segments, and the physician can change each segment based on the issue of that segment.
+It shows sections of the heart, splitted in segments, and the physician can change each segment based on the issue, if there is one.

+## Projects

+In the infrastructure provided by angular-cli, there are 2 projects:

+- **drawable-surface**: the component for drawing on canvas
+- **bull-eye**: the app for showing how to use *drawable-surface*

 ## Run

-After to install all packages
+Follow the below steps to run the app:

+- Install the packages:

         npm install

-Run the program
+- Run the program:

         ng serve

 ## How it works